ewoks-kit/ewoksjob/doc/getting_started.rst

 The `Celery documentation <https://docs.celeryq.dev/en/stable/userguide/configuration.html>`_ describes the different parameters available.

-In addition to celery parameters, workflow execution parameters can be defined through the `EWOKS_EXECUTION` variable.
+In addition to Celery parameters, workflow execution parameters can be defined through the `EWOKS_EXECUTION` variable.

 .. code:: python